shengmeiLiu/Evlag/README.md

 ## Overview

-This provides a stand-alone program that adds lag to to events from input devices.
-The additions to this version (over the original) are:
+EvLag provides a stand-alone program that adds lag to input devices in Linux.
+Features:

 1) The ability to add lag to more than one input device at a time.

 2) The option to log input events to a log file, one per device.

-There is no need to install any additional kernel module, everything works in userspace through libevdev and uinput.
+There is no need to install any additional kernel modules, everything works in userspace through libevdev and uinput.

+Also included is EvParse - a command line tool for parsing log files produced by EvLag.

+## Directories

++ `evlag` - the EvLag source code for lagging and logging input.

++ `evparse` - the EvParse utility for parsing EvLag log files.

++ `logs` - sample log files produced by EvLag.

-## Compile
+## Compile EvLag

-The `libevdev` package is needed.
+To compile EvLag, the `libevdev` package is needed.
 On Ubuntu, install via:

 ```
   sudo apt install libevdev-lib